Single-particle entanglement dynamics in complex systems: Evolution of the Single-particle entanglement with system parameters

-An eigenfunction $\Psi$ of the Hamiltonian $H$ can in principle be obtained by solving the eigenvalue equation $H \, \Psi = \lambda \, \Psi$.
-Contrary to the eigenvalues, however the behavior of eigenfunctions depend on the basis in which the latter is represented.
-The study \cite{pswf} describes the complexity parameter based evolution of the eigenfunction statistics in an arbitrary basis.
-For studying bipartite entanglement analysis, however, we require a bipartite basis.
-Here we give the necessary steps rewriting the evolution equation in an arbitrary basis to a bipartite one.
+An eigenfunction $\Psi$ of the Hamiltonian $H$ can in principle be obtained by solving the eigenvalue equation $H \, \Psi = e \, \Psi$.
+Let $z_1, \cdots, z_N$ denote the $N$ components of the state $\Psi$ in the basis in which $H$ is represented by the ensemble density in eq.(\ref{rho}), with $\mathcal{P}_{\psi}(z_1, \cdots, z_n)$ as the JPDF of the components.
+As the single particle entanglement measures depend upon the eigenfunction statistics in the site basis, it suffices to start from the evolution equation of the JPDF of eigenfunction components in that basis.
+As discussed in detail in \cite{pseig}, the complexity parameter based evolution of $\mathcal{P}_{\psi}$ can be given as